-WYMMTEA’s private collection is traditionally made from premium fresh leaves that are meticulously chosen from the native big-leaved arbor tea plants known as camellia sinensis var. assamica, from ancient tea mountains and gardens along the banks of Lancang river and Nu river in the south of Yunnan province.
-Each of our tea has its unique history and characteristic flavour and aroma.
+WYMMTEA’s private collection is distinguished by its adherence to traditional production methods and the use of premium fresh leaves from the native big-leaved arbour tea plants known as camellia sinensis var.
+Assamica.
+These leaves are carefully selected from ancient tea mountains and gardens along the banks of the Lancang River and Nu River in Yunnan.
+Each of our teas has a unique history and characteristic flavour and aroma, making them a must-try for any tea enthusiast or connoisseur.

-There are two major categories in our pu-erh tea collection – the sheng (raw) and the shou (ripe).
-Sheng pu-erh is the pressed form of maocha, which is produced from withering, roasting and sun drying the fresh leaves.
-It will continue post-fermenting in storage, evolving its flavour over time.
-Shou pu-erh is processed by applying the modern pile-fermentation technology known as wodui on maocha.
-By allowing enzymes to react with polyphenols, sugar and protein in tea leaves under controlled humidity, temperature and environment, it allows the tea to possess rice-milk-like smoothness and sweetness, which characterize the flavours of aged sheng pu-erh.
+There are two major categories in our pu-er tea collection – the sheng (raw) and the shou (ripe).
+Sheng pu-er is made of maocha, produced from withering, roasting, and sun drying the fresh tea leaves.
+When kept in storage, sheng pu-er will continue post-fermenting, evolving its flavour over time, and then become aged sheng pu-er after at least a decade.
+Shou pu-er is made once modern pile-fermentation technology known as wodui is applied to maocha, allowing enzymes to react with polyphenols, sugar, and protein in tea leaves under a controlled humidity and temperature, which rapidly enables the tea to possess rice-milk-like smoothness and sweetness, which characterize the flavours of aged sheng pu-er.

-Pu-erh’s quality and aged appeal become increasingly prominent after long periods of storage, which grants them the title ‘drinkable vintage’.
+Pu-er’s quality and aged appeal become increasingly prominent after long storage periods, which grants them the title “drinkable vintage”.

 sheng (raw) pu-erh